Princess Caraboo: Literature

-The Curious Tale of Princess Caraboo, a historical novel by Catherin Johnson, was published in 2015.
+The Curious Tale of the Lady Caraboo, a historical novel by Catherine Johnson, was published in 2015.

 Theatre

 Several stage musical adaptations have been attempted based on the story.
 These include a 2004 workshop starring Laura Benanti entitled Caraboo.
 Princess Caraboo, a full stage musical, opened on 30 March 2016 at London's Finborough Theatre, with a book and lyrics written by Phil Willmott and composed by Mark Collins.
-The limited-run production opened to positive reviews and earned the Best New Musical and Best Lighting Design nominations at the Off West End Theatre Awards.
+The limited-run production opened to positive reviews and was nominated for the 2016 Offies for Best New Musical and Best Lighting Design.

 Comics

 Princess Caraboo was a 2016 French language bande dessinée by Antoine Ozanam and Julia Bax.